-Looking for broad exposure to the Consumer Discretionary - Broad segment of the equity market?
-You should consider the First Trust Consumer Discretionary AlphaDEX Fund (FXD), a passively managed exchange traded fund launched on 05/08/2007.
+Designed to provide broad exposure to the Consumer Discretionary - Broad segment of the equity market, the First Trust Consumer Discretionary AlphaDEX Fund (FXD) is a passively managed exchange traded fund launched on 05/08/2007.

 The StrataQuant Consumer Discretionary Index employs the AlphaDEX stock selection methodology to select stocks from the Russell 1000 Index.